OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/ReadGeoLayersFromFGDB/ReadGeoLayersFromFGDB.md

 ## Overview ##

-The `ReadGeoLayersFromFGDB` command reads one or many [GeoLayer(s)](../../introduction#geolayer) from an [Esri File Geodatabase](../../spatial-data-format-ref/EsriFileGeodatabase/EsriFileGeodatabase).
+The `ReadGeoLayersFromFGDB` command reads one or more [GeoLayer(s)](../../introduction#geolayer) from an [Esri File Geodatabase](../../spatial-data-format-ref/EsriFileGeodatabase/EsriFileGeodatabase).
 By default, each feature class within the file geodatabase is read as a single GeoLayer.

 ## Command Editor ##